Chicago-Area Albums of the Mid 60s to Early 1970s

 Chicago.

-I have some of their albums past this and I can summarize them real quick: Crap.
+albums past this and I can summarize them real quickly: Crap.

 Illinois